A writer from the north of England, Ann enjoys writing about the unexplained and the paranormal, as well as historical crimes and mysteries.

 The evening of the 17th of October was unbearably hot.
 Gay slipped on a stylish black evening gown and silver shoes for a dinner dance.
 As usual, she was the belle of the ball.
 At the end of the evening, she and her two male companions decided to take a dip in the pool.
 While the two gentlemen waited, she went to her room to fetch a bathing suit.
 Thirty minutes later she returned empty-handed.
 Instead, the three chatted and smoked until midnight when one of the men escorted her to her cabin.
 During the missing half-hour, night watchman James Murray overheard a strange conversation.
 He saw Gay talking to Camb on the Long Gallery of the Promenade Deck.
 The steward appeared to have stopped Gay on her way to her cabin.
 Murray heard him say, ‘I have a bone to pick with you, and a big one at that.’

 Was this a joke or a threat?

-At 1:00 am in the morning Gay was back on board the Promenade Deck.
+At 1:00 AM, Gay was back on board the Promenade Deck.
 Deep in thought, she was staring out to sea and smoking a cigarette.
 When the boatswain, Conway, asked her if she was alright, she claimed she couldn’t sleep because of the stifling heat.
 Conway offered to find her a cool place to sit but Gay declined the offer and returned to her cabin.
 Had she arranged an assignation with Camb on the Promenade Deck as he later claimed?